 TGax Editor: Change the paragraph starting from "The Number of HE-LTFs subfield …" in 9.3.1.23 of TGax D0.5 as follows:

-The Number of HE-LTFs subfield of the Common Info field indicates the number of HE-LTF symbols present in the HE trigger-based PPDU response.
+The Number Of HE-LTF Symbols subfield of the Common Info field indicates the number of HE-LTF symbols present in the HE trigger-based PPDU response.
 The number of HE-LTF symbols is a function of the total number of space-time streams.
-The number of HE-LTF subfield encoding is defined in Table 22-13.
+The Number Of HE-LTF Symbols subfield encoding is defined in Table 26-17.

 Update to CID 2113 Resolution